IN A FEW WORDS

 All that’s Jas is a website dedicated to authentic international food made simple and accessible while preserving their true flavors.

 Nothing compares to homemade food.
 It almost feels like magic when you prepare a delicious meal yourself.
 It is also THE best way for bonding with family and friends and such an ego booster.

 believe know that you can make a tasty meal in about 30 minutes with only a handful of ingredients.
-I strive to make dishes that are wholesome and delicious at the same time.
+The food was a luxury during our civil war and I learned how to make and stretch a meal out of nothing.
+Now I want to teach you how to make dishes that are wholesome and delicious at the same time.
 If they taste like cardboard, I’m adding flavor.
 Food is meant to be enjoyed.
 I believe moderation is the key to a healthy lifestyle.

 So what you’ll find here is a diversity of foods, but you won’t find showy ingredients.
 No caviar (gross anyways) or food I can’t even pronounce.

 Think simple yummy meals made by locals rather than dishes served at five-star restaurants in touristy cities.
 I’ll skip the $25 vanilla beans and stick with vanilla extract instead.
 The fanciest thing about my spices is that they’re organic because it’s a healthier option.